Muradnagar: Demographics

 According to the final data, of Muradnagar in Ghaziabad Municipal Corporation had a population of 408,643 and a sex ratio of 940 females per 1060 males.
 Males constitute 53% of the population and females 47%.
 Muradnagar had high literacy rate of 90.75% compare to Ghaziabad because Ghaziabad had a literacy rate of 84.78% and also greater than the national average of 60.5%.
 Male literacy is 96%, and Female literacy is 85%.
 15.67% of the population was under the age of 6 years.
 Muradnagar have having a low dynamics with 91.50% Hindus and 5.16% are Muslims.
-Community present are Jats is largest community in Muradnagar, Brahmins is second largest community in Muradnagar, SC/STs is third largest community in Muradnagar, Yadavs is fourth, Rajputs, Baniyas, Gujjars, Muslims, Prajapati etc. community population around 138,939 Jats, 49,050 Brahmins including 34,050 Tyagis, 41,000 SC/ST Castes, 37,950 Yadavs, 21,085 Muslims, 20,432 Rajputs, 16,754 Baniyas, 13,893 Gujars, 13,076 (Prajapati, saini, bhumihar) etc. Scheduled Castes and Scheduled Tribes made up 10.68% and 0.12% of the population respectively.
+Community present are Jats is largest community in Muradnagar, Brahmins is second largest community in Muradnagar, SC/STs is third largest community in Muradnagar, Yadavs is fourth, Rajputs, Baniyas, Gujars, Muslims, Prajapati etc. community population around 138,939 Jats, 49,050 Brahmins including 34,050 Tyagis, 41,000 SC/ST Castes, 37,950 Yadavs, 21,085 Muslims, 20,432 Rajputs, 16,754 Baniyas, 13,893 Gujars, 13,076 (Prajapati, saini, bhumihar) etc. Scheduled Castes and Scheduled Tribes made up 10.68% and 0.12% of the population respectively.

 Khadiboli is the most spoken language with 65.52 percent people speak Khadiboli in Muradnagar.
 Hindi language is official language and largest population 30.24 percent spoke Hindi.
 Other languages such as Urdu and Punjabi, are spoken by a minority.
 There is a smattering of speakers of other languages due to Muradnagar is near to Ghaziabad's position in the Delhi metro area.